Jitamitra Prasad Singh Deo: Early life and career

-Jitamitra Prasad Singh Deo (born 29 August 1946) is an Indian historian and archaeologist.
-He is from Khariar, Nuapada, Odisha, India.
-He is the president of Khariar Sahitya Samiti.
-He has authored several books on Odisha, and has discovered the pre-historic rock art of Yogimath Donger, Ghat Ghumar rock art copper plates, gold coins of Sharabhapuriya dynasty, clay seal, stone seal of Panduvamshi dynasty, Kalachuri coins, terracottas, beads and sculpture of various types.
+He was the president of Khariar Sahitya Samiti.
+He authored several books on Odisha, and discovered the pre-historic rock art of Yogimath Donger, the Ghat Ghumar rock art copper plates, gold coins of the Sharabhapuriya dynasty, a clay seal, a stone seal of Panduvamshi dynasty, Kalachuri coins, terracotta artefacts, and beads and sculptures of various types depicting human and animal figures with some having red ochre finish.